Open Crawler released for tech-preview

 • This provided a signficant performance boost, which we get into below

-How does it compare to Elastic Crawler?
+How does the Open Crawler compare to the Elastic Crawler?

 As already mentioned, this crawler can be run from wherever you like; your computer, your personal server, or a cloud-hosted one.
 It can index documents into Elasticsearch on-prem, on Cloud, and even Serverless.
 You are also no longer tied to using Enterprise Search to ingest your website content into Elasticsearch.